theforeman/foreman_discovery/README.md

 not registered in Foreman.
 To achieve this, the PXE default.cfg file needs to be altered to instruct new machines to boot the discovery image.

-In the Foreman UI, go to Provisioning Templates, edit *PXELinux global default* template and add:
+In the Foreman UI, go to Provisioning Templates, clone *PXELinux global default*, edit the template and add:

     LABEL discovery
     MENU LABEL Foreman Discovery